Anirudh-chaudhari/Anni-with-AI-Local-LLM-based-RAG-System-OpenSearch-Streamlit-Docker-/README.md

 nomic-embed

-or any model available in Ollama.
+any other Ollama model you prefer

 📄 Document Upload + Full RAG Pipeline